rackerlabs/technical-blog/_posts/2020-02-24-manage-postgresql-extensions-on-the-objectrocket-service.md

 <a href="https://gyazo.com/19fc91c4582462e9296ada60b4a546fb"><img src="https://i.gyazo.com/19fc91c4582462e9296ada60b4a546fb.gif" alt="Image from Gyazo" width="908" /></a>

-As you can see, the function fails initially, because we had not yet loaded the extension.
+As you can see, the function fails initially because we had not yet loaded the extension.
 However, after loading the **uuid-ossp** extension and retrying the same function, we see that it now returns a UUID for us.

-Once again, this is a very simple example.
-Extensions can do much much more, but you can see the basic mechanics.
+Again, this is a very simple example.
+Extensions can do much more, but you can see the basic mechanics.

 Be aware that extensions are only active or usable in the databases into which